BenTennyson4/hillis-steele-parallel-prefix-sum/README.md

 (2) the number of cores, denoted by m,
 (3) the input file that contains the elements in A, denoted by A.txt, and (4) the output file that will contain the elements in B, denoted by B.txt.

+Instructions:
+The my-count.cpp program has a Makefile that compiles the program.
+To compile the program enter the "make" command, this will create an executable file called "my-count".
+To run the compiled program, type "./my-count" followed by the arguments that you wish to pass to the program.
+For example, "./my-count 8 4 A.txt b.txt" will pass the program a file A.txt as input.
+This file contains 8 elements, and divides the work among 4 cores. b.txt is the file that the output will be written to.